LIYunzhe1408/personal-website/content/_index.md

           date_start: '2023-09-01'
           date_end: '2023-06-28'
           description:  |2-
-              Responsibilities include:
+              Working on improving the efficiency of transaction link for e-commerce Responsibilities include:
               * Collect and pre-process users’ behavioral data from the established platform
               * Fine-tune established models to extract key information and construct Knowledge Graph